-If you have small data files on your local machine that you want to analyze with Databricks, you can easily import them to Databricks File System (DBFS) using the UI:
+If you have small data files on your local machine that you want to analyze with Databricks, you can import them to DBFS using the UI.

-Upload the files in the Create table UI.
+Upload files to the FileStore in the Upload Data UI.

-Files imported to DBFS using one of these methods are stored in FileStore.
+Files imported to DBFS using these methods are stored in FileStore.